stschiff/rarecoal/README.md

     rarecoal maxl -T testData/5popSimTemplateFixedPop.txt -x [0.001,0.002,0.003,0.004,1] -m 4 -i testData/5popSplit_combined.txt

 This starts the maximization with the parameters given by `-x`, which correspond to the parameters listed in the first line of the template file.
-It is important to set the option `-m` to something not too high (`-m 4` was used throughout the publication), otherwise the run time will be very long.
+It is important to set the option `-m` to something not too high (`-m 4` was used throughout the publication), otherwise the run time will be very long since rarecoal needs to compute the likelihood of all possible patterns up to higher allele counts.

 ## Utilities for processing